 The anticipation was immeasurable after the opening act.
 I found a quality view close to the stage.
 Would this be as electrifying as I had hoped?

 As any seasoned Iron Maiden fan knows, when the bouncy strains of UFO’s “Doctor, Doctor” play on the house sound system, the legends are about to storm the coliseum.

-As Winston Churchill’s “We Shall Fight On The Beaches” speec took over, one could see tears streaming down the faces of Milennials, Gen-Xers, and Boomers alike.
-A lookover verified that the arena was sold-out, making everyone forget the disappointing Steel City turnouts and mere club stands of tours past.
+When Winston Churchill’s “We Shall Fight On The Beaches” speech took over, one could see tears streaming down the faces of Milennials, Gen-X-ers, Zoomers, and Boomers alike.
+A lookover verified that the arena was at full capacity, making everyone forget the disappointing Steel City turnouts and mere club stands of tours past.

 The opening firefall chords of “Aces High” began as 5/6 of the band scampered out for the blitz.

 The Archer, Harris.

 The Dancing Jester, Janick Gers.